jrpespinas/jrpespinas/README.md

-Hi, I'm Bogs! 👋
+### Hi, I'm Bogs! 👋
-===

-Bogs is a **Software Development Engineer** who is currently working at GCash as an MLOps Engineer.
-He formerly worked at Kumu, Demand Science, and Senti AI.
+I am a **Software Development Engineer** from the Philippines who is currently working at GCash as an MLOps Engineer.
+I formerly worked at Kumu, Demand Science, and Senti AI.

-He graduated **Cum Laude** with a Bachelor of Science degree in Information Technology from Ateneo de Naga University.
+I graduated **Cum Laude** with a Bachelor of Science degree in Information Technology from Ateneo de Naga University.

-He is a **generalist** who take keen interests in a broad range of disciplines in Computing Science such as algorithms, computing architecture, distributed systems, machine learning engineering, programming languages, and software engineering.
+I am a **generalist** who take keen interests in a broad range of disciplines in Computing Science such as algorithms, computing architecture, distributed systems, machine learning engineering, programming languages, and software engineering.

-His main career interest revolves around **back-end development of data-intensive applications**.
+My main career interest revolves around **back-end development of data-intensive applications**.

 ### Skills
 → **Programming Languages**: Golang, Python, TypeScript, JavaScript (Node.js)<br />